DmitryStarkin/plib/README.md

 but it is fully functional although quite minimalistic

-Commands are represented as implementations of the processor interface which
+Commands are represented as implementations of the interface "Processor"  which
-accepts input data and outputs output dataprocessors are started for execution
+accepts input data and outputs result, processors are started for execution
-by an object that implements the executor interface
+by help implementation of interface "Executor"

-Currently, the library has a single executor that performs all the tasks passed
+Currently, the library has a single implementations  of  interface "Executor"
-to it one by one, it is also possible to pass the results of the task as input
+that performs all the tasks  sequentially, it is also possible to pass the
-data to the next one
+task results as input  data for the next task

 Usage: